npo-poms/poms/README.md

     $ gem install poms

+## Configuration

+The Poms API is only accessible to authenticated accounts.
+In order to make authenticated requests to the service, the module needs to be configured before making requests.
+This can be done in a Rails initializer for instance.

+In order to configure the module:

+    Poms.configure do |config|
+      config.key    = '**poms key**'
+      config.origin = '**poms origin**'
+      config.secret = '**poms secret**'
+    end

+`configure` can also read environment variables. `ENV['POMS_KEY']`,  `ENV['POMS_ORIGIN']`, `ENV['POMS_SECRET']` are used in this case.

+The `configure` function can also be provided with the `base_url` in case you want to access the test environment for instance.

 ## Usage

-The `Poms` module contains various ways to query the Poms CouchDB service.
-The simplest way to get something is to use the `fetch` function, which takes a MID.
+The `Poms` module contains various ways to interact with the Poms service based on the API it exposes.
+The simplest way to get something is to use the `first` of `first!` function, which takes a MID (Media ID) used internally to identify all objects.

-    Poms.fetch('mid')
+    Poms.first('mid')

-This returns an OpenStruct-like object that wraps the json of the Poms response.
+This returns a Hash of the json of the response provided by the Poms service.
+In this case this is a single object from Poms.

-For some more advanced querying, you can use functions like `fetch_clip` which also takes a MID, but returns a `Clip` object, that is a little easier to work with.

-You can also query collections in a way to get back multiple episodes.
-This is tied to the views in the Poms CouchDB service and is documented on the wiki of the NPO.
+In order to do more advanced querying you might want to get the members or descendants of an object. `members` simply returns all objects that are members of the object with the requested mid.

+    Poms.members('mid')

+The result is a lazy enumerator (as the results are paginated on Poms) that contains all the members.

+The `descendants` function allows query parameters to be entered that are taken in account by the Poms service.

+    Poms.descendants('mid', {})

+The result is similar to the members function, but each item contains metadata from the search query and the actual result is in the `result` key of the item hash.

+The `poms` module contains a number of other functions that may be useful when you want to get some specific info from Poms.
+Also take a look at the examples in the `examples` directory of this project.

+## Fields

+The hashes that are returned from Poms can be nested to a high degree, making it harder to get some specific fields from them.
+The `Poms::Fields` module provides helper functions to access things like title, descriptions and images.

+    Poms::Fields.title(poms_item)

+This will return the title with the `MAIN` type.

 ## Searching